 What Is Ataxia in Dogs?

 There are three main causes of ataxia that may occur in dogs, but all affect how well a dog can move around.

-- Vestibular Syndrome - Having to do with a dog's ability to balance, vestibular syndrome is a result of an inner ear issue or brain problem causing a dog to be dizzy and have a difficult time walking.
+- Vestibular syndrome: Having to do with a dog's ability to balance, the vestibular syndrome is a result of an inner ear issue or brain problem causing a dog to be dizzy and have a difficult time walking.

 A dog has a distinct way of walking and if this normal gait suddenly changes, this could be a sign of ataxia.
 Sometimes head tremors and nystagmus (quick twitching of the eyes) may also be seen with ataxia.

 The inability to properly place a foot on the ground when walking is another sign of ataxia.
 This may result in a dog knuckling its feet and dragging its toes on the ground.
 Since a dog with ataxia is having difficulty knowing exactly where its feet are, it is unable to flip them over and walk on them normally so it can cause damage to the feet as they scrape on the ground.

 Finally, some dogs with ataxia don't knuckle their toes but their foot placement is exaggerated.
 This is similar to a person who has depth perception issues or doesn't realize there is a step down and takes a large, exaggerated step to reach the ground.

 Since ataxia is just a symptom of an underlying disease, you should have your dog examined by your veterinarian to rule out any potential issues that could be causing it.

 The causes of ataxia vary depending on the type.

 - Spinal cord issues such as tumors, trauma, inflammation, embolism, and structural abnormality